Siege of Khartoum: Relief expedition

 Gordon's plight excited great concern in the British press, and even Queen Victoria intervened on his behalf.
 The government ordered Gordon to return to Cairo, alone if necessary, but he refused, saying he would not abandon the city.
 In July 1884, Gladstone reluctantly agreed to send an expedition to relieve Khartoum.
-The relief force, 1400 British troops led by Sir Garnet Wolseley, took several months to organise and did not enter Sudan until January 1885.
+The relief force, 9,000 British troops led by Sir Garnet Wolseley, took several months to organise.
+The troops had to be carried on boats up the Nile to reach Khartoum.
+Navigators from Canada, mainly French-Canadian and Indigenous woodworkers, were brought in to operate the boats.
+They did not enter Sudan until January 1885.

 By then the situation in Khartoum had become desperate.
 Food supplies had been expected to last six months, but the siege had gone on for ten months.
 With supplies running low, many inhabitants died of hunger, and the defenders' morale plummeted.

+Informed of the dire situation in Khartoum, Wolseley was forced to divide his forces.
+While the main body would continue to advance by river to Abu Hamed, the Desert Column would strike from Korti, across the Bayuda Desert to Mettema where they would link with Gordon's steamboats awaiting them.

-As they advanced into Sudan, the relief expedition was attacked at the Battle of Abu Klea on 17 January.
-Although the Mahdists managed to break their infantry square, the British troops managed to recover and repel the attack.
-Two days later, the relief force was attacked again at the Battle of Abu Kru but managed to drive off the Mahdists.
+As they advanced toward Mettema, the Desert Column was attacked at the Battle of Abu Klea on 17 January.
+Although the Mahdists managed to break their infantry square, the British troops recovered and repelled the attack.
+Two days later, the relief force was attacked again at the Battle of Abu Kru but were able to drive off the Mahdists.
 The Mahdi, aware of the British advance, decided to assault Khartoum before they could arrive.